Writers Asking Writers Questions | Danielle Elaine & Yvette Luevano

 Do you feel a sense of responsibility in your work as a female writer, or female creative, in general?

 A: The personal is political.
 I can only strive to write from my own perspective.
 I can't pretend that growing up and moving through this world as a woman hasn't impacted my life, for better or worse.
 It would be irresponsible of me to write or create anything that wasn't true to my own lived experience.

-What fears, if any, have you outgrown on your journey as a writer?
+What fears have you outgrown on your journey as a writer?
 What are some current fears you look forward to releasing?

 A: I'm not sure if I've actually outgrown any fears as a writer.
 The perennial ones are all still there: fear of repeating myself, fear of not having anything meaningful to say, fear of being derivative, fear of being misread, fear of stagnating, fear that my writing is actually garbage.
 A new one has popped up over the years: the fear that I may leave my best work unfinished.